A Low-rank Approximation for MDPs via Moment Coupling: Moment-Matching (MoMa) Aggregation Design

-The gap depends, then, on how well the convex combination of the values $V(x_l)$ at neighboring representative states $x_l \in \calB$ approximates the value $V(y)$ for $y$ in box $\calB$; similarly for $\tV$.
-Our construction effectively interpolates the value at a point $y$ from from those at the nearest grid points with weights corresponding to the relative distance from those grid points.
-This distance-based interpolation is the one that arises from perfect first moment matching.
-In particular, $\sum_{l}\sg_{yl}(x_l-y)=0$, so that, pretending a smooth extension of $V$, The guarantees in \S \ref{sec:guarantees} formalize this.

-{\bf Computational complexity}.
-The computational complexity of Markov Decision Problems (MDP) is well studied.
-For a detailed exposition of these issues see \cite{littman2013complexity}, \cite{blondel2000survey}.
-The discussion in this section focuses on the evaluation step.
-We embed this discussion in the context of policy optimization in \S \ref{sec:optimization}.
+The computational complexity of Markov Decision Problems (MDP) is well studied; see \cite{littman2013complexity}, \cite{blondel2000survey} for a detailed exposition.
+The discussion here focuses on the evaluation step.
+We embed it in the context of policy optimization in \S \ref{sec:optimization}.

 Recall that $N=|\calS|$ is the number of states and $L=|\calM|$ is the number of meta states.
 Per Lemma \ref{lem:grid_growth}, we know $L=\calO(N^{1- \fraks})$.
 Value of $\fraks$ closer to $1$ are less expensive but more inaccurate.
 Let range $r$ be smallest integer such that $u_i - \ell_i \leq r,\mbox{ for all } i\in [d]$, we have also that $N \leq (r+1)^d$ and, in turn, that $L=\calO(r^{d(1-\fraks)})$.